amilinovic/hawaii/README.md

 mvn clean install
 ```

 4 .
-Run SQL script which can be found in `src/main/resources` to populate database
+Run SQL script which can be found in `src/main/resources` in order to populate database

 ![](readme-gifs/sql_script.gif)